iso-radio/what-or-whom-we-love/README.md

 ### Abstract
 Easy rainbow text for friends and allies!

-Based on the colours from Gilbert Baker's 1979 rainbow flag design for .
-You can read a bit more about the history of the design from [this article on Wikipedia](https://en.wikipedia.org/wiki/Rainbow_flag_%28LGBT_movement%29).
+Based on the colours from Gilbert Baker's 1979 updated rainbow flag design.
+You can read a bit more about the history of the design and what it means from [this article on Wikipedia](https://en.wikipedia.org/wiki/Rainbow_flag_%28LGBT_movement%29).

 ### Features
 - Rainbow gradient text.